Jack Suwinski Player Props: Pirates vs. Nationals

 - Suwinski is batting .276 with four doubles, five home runs and 13 walks.

-- Suwinski is batting .353 during his last outings and is riding a five-game hitting streak.
+- Suwinski is batting .353 during his last games and is on a five-game hitting streak.

-- He has gone deep in 21.1% of his games this season, and 6.8% of his trips to the plate.
+- He has gone deep in four games this season (21.1%), leaving the park in 6.8% of his plate appearances.

-- In 10 games this year (52.6%), Suwinski has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this season (52.6%), Suwinski has picked up an RBI, including two games with multiple runs batted in.

-- In seven of 19 games this season, he has scored, including multiple runs once.
+- He has scored at least once seven times this season (36.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.